guettli/programming-guidelines/README.md

 ### Don't believe the "automatically create foo" hype

 If you are new to software development you are fascinated by the magic.
-You can create things.
+You can create things!
 In this section I call the magic output "foo".

 Yes, you can automatically create foo with a script.
 Whatever "foo" is in your context: It has no value.
 It is worth nothing.
+It is dust in the wind like a web page.
+This output is only temporarily valuable.

 Look at the basic IPO pattern: Input - Processing - Output (in this case "foo").